 Sunday, April 23, 2017, 3:00 – 5:00 p.m., Ann Arbor District Library – Malletts Creek Branch, 3090 E. Eisenhower Parkway (east of Stone School Road), Ann Arbor, MI 48108

 Timeless Dinnerware Designs What makes a classic?
 Why are some designs more enduring, relevant and beautifully pleasing through the passage of time?
 What is the dinnerware equivalent of the LBD (Little Black Dress)?
-Margaret Carney, Founder and Director of The Dinnerware Museum will juxtapose notable dinnerware designs from Art Deco, Mid-Century Modern, Pop-Art, and several current designers, with current trends in less formal, more impermanent, some biodegradable, occasionally disposable, and even edible (yes, edible) dinnerware.
+Margaret Carney, Founder and Director of the International Museum of Dinnerware Design will juxtapose notable dinnerware designs from Art Deco, Mid-Century Modern, Pop-Art, and several current designers, with current trends in less formal, more impermanent, some biodegradable, occasionally disposable, and even edible (yes, edible) dinnerware.
 The accompanying exhibit will open in Fall 2017.

 Sunday, May 21, 2017, 3:00 – 5:00 p.m., Ann Arbor District Library – Malletts Creek Branch, 3090 E. Eisenhower Parkway (east of Stone School Road), Ann Arbor, MI 48108

 A Square Meal: A Culinary History of the Great Depression.
 The giddy optimism of post-World War I America came crashing down during the Depression, which radially altered eating habits, as authors Jane Ziegelman and Andrew Coe describe in their new cultural history.
 Despite President Herbert Hoover’s 1931 claim that “nobody is actually starving,” Americans, in cities and rural areas alike, existed on subsistence diets and the effects of vitamin deficiencies were felt long into the war years.
 Join us for a stimulating learning opportunity about this historic upheaval and the shifting role of governmental aid in response.